 - See new possibilities for life.
-Consider things once thought impossible and set new goals.
+Consider doing things once thought impossible and set new goals.

 - A new view of life.
 More forgiving and eager to offer grace.
 Less materialistic and vindictive.
-Change in what matters and what does not.
+A change in what matters and what doesn’t.

-Traumatic events do not always result in growth.
+Traumatic events don’t always result in growth.
 Those who have a strong faith going in are more likely to grow because of trauma.
 Women are more likely to experience PTG than men, and those who have good social connections are better at PTG.

-I have seen PTG in couples.
+I’ve seen PTG in couples.
 Some couples are stronger and healthier after an affair, loss of a child, or going bankrupt.
-There is a lot of pain and difficult times, but in the end, their marriage is better than before.
+There’s a lot of pain and difficult times, but in the end, their marriage is better than before.
 Traumatic events always change a couple, sometimes for the better, sometimes for the worse.

-What is the point of all this?
-I want you to understand disaster does not have to ruin you, or your marriage.
+What’s the point of all this?
+I want you to understand disaster doesn’t have to ruin you or your marriage.
 It may not be as simple as making a choice, but then again it may be.
 At the very least, I want you to know tragedy can end well.
 The next time you face something horrible, consider the possibility some great good could come from how you react.